Theatre: Natasha, Pierre, and the Great Comet of 1812

 - Acting for Two: The same actor plays Andrey and his father, Old Prince Bolkonsky.

 - Adaptation Distillation: In a manner of speaking.
-It covers only a small slice of War and Peace - roughly forty-nine pages at the tail end of Volume Two, out of a 1359 page edition - but it still works on its own.
+It covers only a very small slice of War and Peace - roughly forty-nine pages at the tail end of Volume Two, out of a 1359 page edition - but it still works on its own.